contains the active ingredient clarithromycin

 Take your medicine at about the same time each day.

-This will allow your medicine to have the best effect and also help you remember when to take it.
+This will allow your medicine to have the best effect and help you remember to take

 How long to take it